slott56/TigerShark/docs/source/usecase.rst

     - `Define An X12 Structure`_

-    - `Unmarshall A Message`_
+    - `Deserialize A Message`_ (Also called "parsing" or "loading")

-    - `Marshall A Message`_
+    - `Serialize A Message`_ (Also called "unparsing" or "dumping")

 Other use cases are combinations of these.
-For example, unmarshalling a message to change the date and marshalling the resulting message.
+For example, deserializing a message to change the date and serializing the resulting message.

 Define An X12 Structure
 =================================